Meet the Pluton Biosciences Team

 Glen Schuster, MBA

-Schuster is an experienced healthcare executive and entrepreneur with a demonstrated history of working in the information technology and service industries.
-He is skilled in data analytics, IT and business strategy, innovation, and healthcare.
-As CIO, Schuster leads all data management/architecture projects for the company.
-He served as Centene Corporation’s CIO from 2006-09 and its CTO from 2009-18.
-During his time at Centene, he grew the corporation’s revenue from $1 billion to $50 billion.
-He has a Bachelor of Science in Electrical Engineering from the University of Illinois – Urbana and a Master of Business Administration from Washington University in St. Louis – Olin Business School.
+and healthcare.
+A former CIO for Pluton, Schuster also served as CIO for Centene Corporation from 2006-09, and CTO from 2009-18.
+During his time at Centene, Schuster grew the corporation’s revenue from $1 billion to $50 billion.
+He earned a Bachelor of Science degree in Electrical Engineering from the University of Illinois – Urbana and a Master of Business Administration degree from Washington University in St. Louis – Olin Business School.

 Gautam Dantas, PhD